georgalis/pub/boot/pkgsrc_guide.md

 ```

 ### Setting the LOCALBASE
-The LOCALBASE path is configured according to the desired PKGSRC release install prefix, and conditional per scenario
+The LOCALBASE path used is conditional per scenario:

 * Add packages to an existing LOCALBASE
 ```bash